QQKdeGit/traffic-observer/README.md

 #### DevOps

-In order to speed up the construction, testing and release of Traffic Observer, GitHub Actions is used to build a DevOps Pipeline, the core of which is CI/CD.
+In order to speed up the compiling, testing and release of Traffic Observer, GitHub Actions is used to build a DevOps Pipeline, the core of which is CI/CD.
 Once the repository receives the commit from the branch master, the pipeline is triggered, followed by static code checking and project building.
 After the build is complete, the HTTP Proxy and the Traffic Detector will be packaged into Docker images and published to Docker Hub so that we can deploy it in the phase of CI.

 #### Containerization

 Containerization is also the foundation of the cloud native era.
 It is lightweight and portable.
 It packages code and all required components so that application can run consistently in any environment and on any infrastructure.
 It mainly uses the capability provided by the Linux Kernel to implement resource isolation through `namespace`, implement resource restrictions through `cgroups`, and implement Copy on Write through `UnionFS`.
-If traditional deployment solutions are used, applications are difficult to migrate, and developers have to spend a lot of time adapting to the new environment.
-The microservice and DevOps mentioned above simply won't happen.
+If traditional deployment solutions are used, applications are difficult to migrate, developers have to spend a lot of time adapting to the new environment and the microservice and DevOps mentioned above simply won't happen.
 It can be said that containerization is an inevitable choice for cloud native applications.
 No containerization, no cloud native.